-I am Head of Initial Teacher Training (ITT) (Early Years, Primary and Secondary).
-My role includes working closely with colleagues in schools and other educational settings to build and strengthen our Teacher Education partnerships.
+My role as Head of Initial Teacher Training (ITT) (Early Years, Primary and Secondary) includes working closely with colleagues in schools and other educational settings to build and strengthen our Teacher Education partnerships.
 I also lead the Assessment Only route to QTS and introduction of Postgraduate Teacher Apprenticeships.
 Prior to working in Higher Education, I worked for 20 years in London schools teaching secondary science as Head of Science and Head of Vocational Programmes.
 My first role in ITT was at London Metropolitan University introducing a PGCE Secondary Science programme.
-I have also worked in postgraduate medical education, as Assistant Dean, Education at the Kent, Sussex and Surrey Postgraduate Medical and Dental Deanery providing Teacher Education for clinicians teaching in clinical and classroom settings.
+I have also worked in postgraduate medical education providing Teacher Education for clinicians teaching in clinical and classroom settings.
 Here, I was the lead for the simulation workstream and chaired the simulation network group.

 I gained my EdD in 2013 from London Metropolitan University in 2013.
 My thesis explored the links between educational decision-making and inequality.
 I have an MA in Chemistry from Oxford University, a PGCE with QTS in Integrated Science from Kings College, London and a PG Cert Teaching and Learning in Higher Education from London Metropolitan University.
 I am a Senior Fellow of the Higher Education Academy.

 My professional interests include;

 - Pedagogies in professional education